BruggenLab/starter-hugo-research-group/content/post/DanielleNewPhd/index.md

 ---
-title: Congratulations to Danielle for starting her P.h.D
+title: Congratulations to Danielle Fehr for the wining of graubünden forscht 2022
-date: 2020-12-01
+date: 2022-09-01
 ---

-Congratulations to Danielle Fehr for ....
+Congratulations to Danielle Fehr for the wining of #graubünden forscht 2022

 <!--more-->

-more description
+The Academia Raetica Switzerland congratulates the winners of #graubünden forscht 2022.
+We would like to thank all speakers, chairs, helpers and visitors for being there!
+See you again in 2024!